 The R5 1600X is the top end of the Ryzen 5 CPU stack and is pretty much identically specced to the Ryzen 7 1800X.
 And that’s because essentially it is an 1800X, the AMD engineers have just partially lobotomised the chip to cut the core count down.

-“All Ryzen 5 processors are based on the same die as Ryzen 7 8-core processors,” AMD’s Kevin Lensing told us recently.
+“All Ryzen 5 processors are based on the same die as Ryzen 7 8-core processors,” AMD’s Kevin Lensing told us at launch.
 “Cores are disabled to create the 6 and 4-core Ryzen 5 variants.”

 But because of the way the eight-core Ryzen chips are designed, with a pair of four-core core complexes (CCX), AMD have made sure to equally disable the cores on either side of the Infinity Fabric interconnect between them to maintain symmetry.
 This is where some issues have arisen, where Windows 10 has struggled to figure out the difference between a full core, a logical SMT core, and one of Ryzen’s new-fangled CCX.
 That all means this Ryzen 5 1600X is made up of a pair of three-core CCX and the Ryzen 5 1500X a pair of two-core CCX.